PamelaMBadermann/melembradepois/README.md

 > [!IMPORTANT]
 > To run a clone of this repository on your machine, you need to already have [Node](https://nodejs.org/en/download) and [Postgres](https://www.postgresql.org/download/) installed.
 The IDE that I developed code was [VSCode](https://code.visualstudio.com/download) and all routes were tested in [Postman](https://www.postman.com/downloads/).

-Clone the repository and run `npm install`
+Clone the repository and run `npm install`.

 Now you need to make a copy of the example.env file, rename to .env and set values to the environment variables of your Postgres database :floppy_disk: